yulmanperez/yulmanperez.github.io/_pages/about.md

 During my PhD journey, I have been exposed to a unique set of projects that have helped me to build my skills, including

 - Deepwater operations in the Gulf of Mexico.
-- Carbon Capture and Storage, CCS in Alberta.
+- Carbon capture and storage, CCS in Alberta.
-- Geospatial analysis of Electricity Curtailment and Energy Storage in California.
+- Geospatial analysis of electricity curtailment and energy storage in California.
-- Characterization of Unconventional Resources in the Wolfcamp Formation at the HFTS-1 test site in the Permian Basin, West Texas, USA.
+- Characterization of unconventional resources in the Wolfcamp Formation at the HFTS-1 test site in the Permian Basin, West Texas, USA.
 - Training and testing of Generative Computer Vision models with X-ray CT images.

 News